 This course covers classroom theory and complete repair and rebuilding process of manual transmissions/transaxles, transfer cases, differentials and axles.
 This class is structured to provide the student with the background and knowledge to pass the A-3 ASE certification examination.
-Co-requisite AMM 221; Pre-requisite AMM 210.
+Corequiste: AMM 221; Prerequisite: Grade of C or higher in AMM 210.